How to Design Wellness Programs That Are Successful in 2023

 Assess Employee Behaviors

-The most common method of assessing employee behavior is to use a Health Risk Appraisal (HRA).
+The most common method of assessing employee behavior is to use a Health Risk Appraisal or Assessment (HRA).
 An HRA has two outputs.
 The first output is an individual report that can help your employees identify modifiable risk factors for chronic disease.

 The second output is an aggregate report which can be used to stratify employees according to risk so that preventable health issues can be prioritized and strategies developed.